Immigration legislation and policies

 Published:

-The EBC welcomes the relaxation of COVID-19-related Border Measures in fall 2022.
-European companies are now once again able to bring personnel vital for the company, be it top management or specialists.
-The Government needs to also continue to take an increasingly proactive approach to immigration policies and deregulation.
+In the aftermath of the pandemic, European companies are now once again able to bring personnel to Japan vital for the company, be it top management or specialists.
+However, the Government needs to continue to take an increasingly proactive approach to immigration policies and deregulation giving the shrinking labour market in Japan.
 Several sectors are currently restrained by the shortage of available labour.
-This holds true for both skilled labour and unskilled labour in the major urban centres and regional Japan.
+This holds true for both skilled labour and unskilled labour in the major urban centres as well as regional Japan.
+As of late, visa applications are taking significantly longer to be processed which the EBC Human Resources Committee understands is due to limited resources within the Immigration Services Agency (ISA).
+This means that companies have difficulties in their human resources planning leading to delays in execution of projects and, consequently, also obstacles to foreign direct investments.
+Moreover, an inclusive immigration policy which extends spousal visa rights to partners regardless of gender, including e.g. also same-sex couples, and eases the process is desirable.

 Recommendations